magnusnosnes/LineageHomology/README.md

 LineageHomology provides a set of functions that analyses the outputs from ancestral state reconstructions.
-LineageHomology takes the output of an ancestral state reconstruction method with included state probabilities at each node and counts transmission lineages (TLs).
-A TL is defined as a connected group of tips where state transitions between ancestral and descendant nodes that have a probability lower than 50 percent.
-The function also counts the number of tips that are not connected to any other tips in this way (singletons).
+LineageHomology takes the output of an ancestral state reconstruction method with included state probabilities at each node and defines transmission lineages (TLs) and singletons based on this.
+A TL is defined as a connected group of tips where state transitions between ancestral and descendant nodes have a probability lower than 50 percent.
+Singletons are defined as tips that are not connected to any other tips in this way (singletons).
 The method is analogous to that introduced by du Plessis et al. (2021) (DOI:
 10.1126/science.abf2946).
-The outputs contain descriptions of the size of TLs, singletons, and other useful summaries.
+LineageHomology also provides descriptions of the sizes of TLs, the number of singletons, functions to derive estimates of importation and local transmission based on this and other useful summaries.
+The package also includes a variety of functions to plot the results.

 ## Installation

-You can install the latest version of LineageHomology from this repository using.
+You can install the latest version of LineageHomology from this repository by using devtools:

 ``` r
 library(devtools)